edwin170/downr1n/README.md

 ---

 # Dependencies
-- A desactivated passcode on A10-A11
+- A deactivated passcode on A10-A11 SoCs
 - unzip, python3
 - Update or Install libimobiledevice-utils, libusbmuxd-tools
 - A IPSW iOS 14-15
-- a MACOS or LINUX, it's better that you use a mac it's more estable and faster
+- a macOS or Linux Computer, it's better that you use a Mac because it's more stable and faster

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.